 And it’s funny, the word ‘thing.’
-Because it can have so many different definitions.
-A ‘thing’ could be a feud, a rivalry...even a...well, romantic relationship (as in, we had a thing but then I realized he was a giant effing prat).
-And really, wasn’t it like Potter and I had all three?
+Because it could encapsulate so many different definitions.
+A ‘thing’ could be a feud, a rivalry, even a...Well, romantic-natured relationship (as in, we had a 'thing' but then I realized he was a giant effing prat).
+And really, wasn’t it like Potter and I were all three definitions?
 Not that our connection was necessarily romantic, but still, there was an undeniable spark between us, something that kept pushing us together again and again.

 Just before Aidan could open his mouth to utter a surely witty reply, we were interrupted by a shout so loud it couldn’t possibly come from such a small lady like Ginny Potter.

 “AIDAN!
 AGATHA!
 TIME FOR DINNER!”

 I raised my head, heaving a giant sigh, and looked at Aidan.
 He glanced at me.
 We seemed to share some kind of twin telepathy for a moment, where we both acknowledged how much we didn’t want to go to dinner, and how much we’d rather just stay here, together, quiet, peaceful.

 But then, like all things, it was ruined.
 “We should probably go, you know,” Aidan mumbled.
 “Mrs. Potter isn’t the most patient of people.”

 He shrugged, jumping to his feet and stretching.
 “I’ll meet you downstairs in a few then.”